Hummus Pita Bowl

 • Preheat the oven to 200°C (350°F).

-• Place the crispy pita bowl on a plate.
+• Assemble: Place the crispy pita bowl on a plate.
 Fill it with hummus, add the salad, then top with crispy lentils and toasted pine nuts.
 Serve immediately.

 Per Serving/Portion